nouranelsebaie/IEEE-Tasks/week4/HackerRank/Conditional Statements in C/task.md

 Task

-For each integer  in the interval  (given as input) :
+Given a positive integer denoting , do the following:

-If , then print the English representation of it in lowercase.
-That is "one" for , "two" for , and so on.
+If , print the lowercase English word corresponding to the number (e.g., one for , two for , etc.).
-Else if  and it is an even number, then print "even".
-Else if  and it is an odd number, then print "odd".
+If , print Greater than 9.
 Input Format

-The first line contains an integer, .
+The first line contains a single integer, .
-The seond line contains an integer, .

 Constraints

 Output Format

-Print the appropriate English representation,even, or odd, based on the conditions described in the 'task' section.

-Note:
+If , then print the lowercase English word corresponding to the number (e.g., one for , two for , etc.); otherwise, print Greater than 9 instead.

 Sample Input

-8
-11
+5
 Sample Output

-eight
-nine
-even
-odd
+five